Glossary TermApril 20, 2024

 Liquidation = $33,000

-Pro tip: Most exchanges show your liquidation price.
-Don't trade if you don't know where it is.
+Pro tip: Most exchanges show you your liquidation price.
+Do not trade if you do not know where it is.

 Common Mistakes to Avoid